nxp-imx/oem-prov-app/Documentation/user_guide.md

 <tbody>
 <tr>
 	<td>--online, -o config_file</td>
-	<td> Runs the application in <b>online mode</b>, connecting to EdgeLock 2GO Server to download security assets and provision the device.
+	<td> Runs the application in <b>the device provisioning via cloud mode</b>, connecting to EdgeLock 2GO Server to download security assets and provision the device.
 	</td>
 </tr>
 <tr>
 	<td>--indirect, -i config_file</td>
-	<td> Runs the application in <b>indirect mode</b>, provisioning the device using assets stored in a file on FAT32 partition.
+	<td> Runs the application in <b>the device provisioning via proxy mode</b>, provisioning the device using assets stored in a file on FAT32 partition.
 	</td>
 </tr>
 <tr>